Invariant random subgroups on certain orbits: Abstract

 \section{Abstract}

 Let $G$ be a connected Lie group and $\text{Sub}_G$ be the space of closed subgroups of $G$ equipped with the Chabauty topology.
 In this article, we investigate the existence of invariant random subgroups of $G$ supported on various orbits of the conjugation action of $G$ on $\text{Sub}_G$.
-We also find the orbit closure for each of these orbits in the case of the Lie group $G=\SL(2,\R)\ltimes \R^2$.